nclsbayona/MyResume-pandoc/markdown/resume.md

 **Volunteer Work Experience:**

-* Academic mentor at Pontifical Xaverian University
+_**Academic mentor at Pontifical Xaverian University**_

 As an academic mentor I was in charge of:

   - Welcoming new coming students to a new stage in their lives.
   - Helping the new coming students in their adaptation process.

-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.
+  - Tell students about my experience as an student so far, my greatest challenges and important lessons I learnt throughout my life.

 Technical Experience
 --------------------